openmediavault/openmediavault-docs/services.rst

 	Selecting one or the other will invert the folder as source or destination, the same as the server address.

-Destination/Source Shared Folder
+Destination/Source Folder
-	Choose a shared folder where you want the contents to be stored (pull) or you want the contents from that folder to be sent to a remote server (push)
+	Choose a |sf| where you want the contents to be stored (pull) or you want the contents from that directory to be sent to a remote server (push)

 Destination/Source Server
 	You need to put address server host or ip.